 ASEV is committed to providing resources for lifelong learning

 and professional growth.
 ASEV offers access to decades of

-Unified Symposium and the ASEV National Conference.
-But more
+events, such as the Unified Symposium and the ASEV National

-importantly, ASEV nurtures future leaders and fosters a
+Conference.
+But more importantly, ASEV nurtures future leaders

 American Society for Enology and Viticulture Web Link &